Home > BOOKS FOR SALE > Paper Toys & Games >

 Alternative Views:

-Condition: Good condition.
-The Stage is complete and intact.
-The wooden handles are original.
-Light soiling and foxing to the pastedown on the front panel with a couple of small tears.
-The strip is bright and looks good.
-One vertical tear with slight tape staining was at some point repaired with backing that extends through the last half of the panorama roll.
-Several other tears have hand-sewn thread repairs.
-The strip is complete and advances smoothly with the rollers.
+Good.
+Stage is complete and intact with original wooden handles.
+Moderate soiling and foxing to the front pastedown panel, with a few small tears.
+The panorama strip is clean and bright overall.
+One vertical tear in the latter half of the strip was repaired with a backing that shows minor tape staining.
+Several other tears exhibit hand-sewn thread repairs, a period-typical conservation method.
+The strip is complete and still advances smoothly when cranked with the wooden rollers.

 Collector’s Corner: